Mythli/hack-your-brain-with-bash/README.md

 ## Atomic Habits Principles
 This script is a practical application of the principles from "Atomic Habits":

-- **Cue Elimination**: Zen Mode removes the triggers of bad habits.
+- **Cue Elimination**: Zen Mode removes the triggers of bad habits and lets you focus on the task at hand.
-- **Increase friction of bad habits**: Default to Zen simplifies maintaining focus and having to complete challenges increases the friction of bad habits.
+- **Increase friction of bad habits**: In order to access social media and instant messages you get to complete challenges first
 - **Make good habits easy**: The script always brings you back to zen so being in the flow without distractions becomes your new normal.
 - **Identity Reinforcement**: Each use is a vote for the person you're becoming.
   "Every action you take is a vote for the type of person you wish to become." – James Clear